coconutswallow/Guides/_monsters/jack-frost.md

 alignment: Neutral Evil
 category: 2014 Fair Game
 creator: Rexen, Lore from AD&D Ravenloft
-description: |
+---

 Jack frosts are fey spirits of ice and cold who play dangerous games with the lives of mortals who wander into their territory.
 Cruel and capricious, they take great joy in the cold, frigid death of others, and will play elaborate games with the lives of those passing through their lands.
 Lurking near mountain tops or in arctic terrain, they delight in tormenting helpless creatures and subsist on the body heat that they drain from victims.

   **Deadly Shapechangers**.
 Jack frosts have several forms and can change from one to another at will.
 They may appear as a flurry of beautiful and intricately patterned snowflakes, a vaporous white cloud, or as small, pale blue fey with silver eyes and white or silvery icicle-like hair.
 Even in the heaviest snow or coldest region, they wear only gauzy white clothing and go barefoot.
 Those who might be identified as males wear tunics and trousers, while those regarded as females prefer gowns.
 They all have mischievous, beguiling smiles, and speak their own language amongst themselves.